Ford Ranger vs Nissan X-Trail

 Feature Showdown

-The Ford Ranger features a 10.1-inch touchscreen paired with a 8-inch digital dash, while the Nissan X-Trail gets a 8-inch display.
+The Ford Ranger features a 12-inch touchscreen paired with a 8-inch digital dash, while the Nissan X-Trail gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Ford Ranger stands out with wireless Apple CarPlay/Android Auto that you will not find on the Nissan X-Trail.
 The Nissan X-Trail counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.